 New York State Law and Vehicle Accidents

-As you likely know, New York State is a no-fault state for vehicle accidents.
-No-fault means that injured people must turn first to their own personal injury protection (PIP) insurance to pay medical bills and a portion of lost income.
+personal injury protection (PIP) insurance to pay medical bills and a portion of lost income.
 Registered drivers in the state must carry PIP for that purpose.
-The theory is, settling injury claims without reference to who or what bears fault for the accident is more streamlined.
+The theory is that settling injury claims without reference to who or what bears fault for the accident is more streamlined.

 Because of PIP, vehicle accidents can form an exception to personal injury claims.

 But the PIP coverage New York requires, $50,000, will not go far if you suffer severe injury.
 Thus, New York law allows severely injured individuals to step outside of no-fault if they sustain one of the injuries listed below.
 When you step outside of no-fault, you can either approach the at-fault party’s insurance carrier to pay your damages or bring a lawsuit against the at-fault party.

 New York defines severe injury as.

 - Permanent limitation of use of a body organ or member

 - Significant limitation of a body function or system

 - Substantially full disability for 90 days